yeroldsan/ecommerce-demo/README.md

 # Overview

-This ecommerce layout is a simple and easy-to-use design that allows users to browse a catalog of products, view product descriptions, and items in a shopping cart.
-It was created as part of an exercise for the DIN22SP class.
+This ecommerce layout was created as final exercise for HTML and CSS class.
+It is a simple and easy-to-use design that allows users to browse a catalog of products, view product descriptions, and items in a shopping cart.
+If you'd like to check out the first version of this project, take a look at the code in the branch.

 # Features